 Adjusting to Life After Spinal Fusion

-Recovery is not just about the months of healing post-surgery but also about long-term adjustments, including:
+Recovery is not just about the months of healing post-surgery but an ongoing lifestyle change that includes:

 Long-Term Physical Therapy and Maintenance

-Dr. Taghva will likely recommend ongoing physical therapy sessions to ensure:
+Dr. Taghva will likely prescribe long-term physical therapy to ensure:

 Recognizing and Addressing Complications in Spinal Recovery